yebor974/filament-renew-password/README.md

 ### Renewal Process

-Two configurations are available and can be used at the same time.
+Two configurations are available and can be used simultaneously.

 - Recurring renew process